 All political science courses emphasize social scientific reasoning and theory application.
-A total of nine courses are necessary to complete the Political Science major (for detailed descriptions, please follow the "Related Links" in the right margin):
+A total of nine (class of 2019 or earlier) or ten (class of 2020 or later) courses are necessary to complete the Political Science major (for detailed descriptions, please follow the "Related Links" in the right margin):

 - Three introductory-level lecture courses at the 1000- or 3000-level from different subfields;